 - Child: AUD $225

 - Returns: Perth at appx.
 6:30 pm

-- After your complimentary pick up we travel north, driving on the Mitchell freeway and past Lake Monger, home of local black swans & natural wetlands, Karrinyup country golf course where the Internationally famous Johnny Walker tournament takes place yearly.
+- After your complimentary pick up we travel north and visit Neil Hawkens Park for a short break, driving on the Mitchell freeway and past Lake Monger, home of local black swans & natural wetlands, Karrinyup country golf course where the Internationally famous Johnny Walker tournament takes place yearly.

 - That’s just wildlife warm up as we get ready to meet famous native Australian wildlife like kangaroos, koalas, cockatoos, parrots, and black swans, living amongst the woodland and wetlands at Yanchep National Park one of the oldest national parks in our state.
 Enjoy the serene and peaceful atmosphere amongst the old forest trees.

 - After some time at Yanchep National Park, we travel north & you will observe the stark changes in the landscape as we travel up the north coast.